When to See Shooting Stars in March 2026: Meteor Shower Calendar for March–June 2026

 March–June meteor showers: Bottom line

-Between March and June 2026, skywatchers can look forward to six meteor shower peaks.
-Among them, the April Lyrids offer the best viewing opportunity — their peak coincides with a 34%-illuminated Moon, so moonlight won’t significantly affect observations.
+Between March and June 2026, skywatchers can catch eight meteor shower peaks.
+The April Lyrids offer the best viewing opportunity of the season – their peak coincides with a 34%-illuminated Moon, so moonlight won’t significantly affect observations.
 Other showers face less favorable conditions this year due to bright moonlight or low activity levels.

 For the best results, observe from a dark location and use the Sky Tonight app to find when each radiant is highest in your sky – that’s when you’ll see the most meteors!
 Also, check out our article about the most spectacular meteor showers of the year to make sure you don’t miss the best opportunities to see the shooting stars.